orstavik/ClickIsTrusted/experiments/cf_workers/mds/HowTo_sessionIDCookie.md

 2. `Httponly`.
 The cookie cannot be accessed from JS, not even by the scripts from the domain that issued the cookie.
 Browsers default: `HttpOnly=false`.

 3. `SameSite=Strict`.
 The cookie will only be sent from the browser to the client when the script that sends the request is from the same domain.
 This means that scripts loaded from other sites cannot dispatch the registered cookie if they do a `fetch` for example.
-Browser default: `SameSite=Strict`.
+Browser default: `SameSite=Lax`.

 4. `Domain=.example.com`.
 The cookie will only be sent from the browser when the request is made to a resource under the specified domain and all its subdomains.
 This ensures that the cookie is not dispatched to other servers.
 Super cookies with domains such as `.com` are disallowed.